 A pro tip for all of you guys: following these four user intents helps you identify the best-fitting keywords for your clients.

 However, the value to bid for those terms is particularly low.
-It’s because inside the conversion funnel, these are the terms that are the furthest from a purchase.
-If you do PPC or SEM your brand is probably going to be the cheapest keyword that you bid for.
+It’s because, inside the conversion funnel, these terms are the furthest from a purchase.
+If you do PPC or SEM, your brand will probably be the cheapest keyword you bid for.